Philip Boyce (psychiatrist): Career

 Boyce worked at the Parramatta Psychiatric Centre in Richmond from 1977 to 1978.
 He then moved to Adelaide, where he worked at Hillcrest Hospital as a Consultant Psychiatrist, and in 1980, he became the Director of Affective Disorders Unit, as well as a Clinical Lecturer.
 In 1984, he moved to Sydney to take up a position at the University of New South Wales as a lecturer in Psychiatry, as well as a consultant at the Prince of Wales and Prince Henry Hospitals.
 In 1989, Boyce became a senior lecturer at the University of New South Wales, and a Consultant Psychiatrist at the Prince Henry Hospital.

 In 1990, Boyce became the Area Director of Mental Health, and an Associate Professor in Psychiatry and a Director of the Mental Health division at the Penrith District Health Service.
 After becoming the Sub-Dean at the Faculty of Medicine at the University of Sydney Nepean Hospital, Boyce also became the Acting Head of the Department of Psychological Medicine.

 Boyce was on eight committees and boards, including the Bipolar Advisory Board and Chair, Standing Committee for the Training of Psychiatrists, NSW Institute of Psychiatry.
 He was the president of the Royal Australian and New Zealand College of Psychiatrists from 2003 to 2005.

 Award

-In 2016, the RANZCP's highest and most prestigious award, the College Medal of Honour, was presented to Professor Philip Boyce for distinguished and meritorious service to the college.
-Professor Boyce has served the college and his patients extensively and with great distinction as an outstanding leader and researcher over many years.
+In 2016, the Royal Australian and New Zealand College of Psychiatrists's presented the College Medal of Honour to Philip Boyce for distinguished and meritorious service to the College.
+Professor Boyce has served both the College and his patients with distinction, earning recognition as a leader and researcher over many years.

 He was made a Member of the Order of Australia in the King’s Birthday list in 2023.